← Back to blog

 }

-How to flatten nested JSON
+Use this tool to flatten nested JSON into analytics-ready fields:

 The Flatten / Nest utility can apply the same flattening rules repeatedly once the method is clear.